-For better results, .040" or .045" is recommended is used since it can weld a broader range of material from 1/8 to 1/4" and can also be used with 4043 wire.
-The optional spool and push pull guns are also equipped with either a .040" (1.0) or .045"/.047" /3/64" drive rolls, but smaller sized drive rolls are available as an option.
-Overall, MIG welding aluminum is not a delicate process and is typically recommended for use on 1/8" materials and thicker, though some success can be achieved in skilled hands down to 14 gauge with .030" wires used in a spool gun.
+For best results, .040" or .045" is recommended is used since it can weld a broader range of material from 1/8 to 1/4" and can also be used with the softer 4043 wire.
+The optional spool and push pull guns are also equipped with either a .040" (1.0) or .045"/.047"/3/64" drive rolls, but smaller sized drive rolls are available as an option.
+Unless you are using the synergic pulse, MIG welding aluminum is not considered to be a delicate process and is typically recommended for use on 1/8" materials and thicker, though some success can be achieved in skilled hands down to 14 gauge with .030" wires used in a spool gun.
+With Pulse, .045" wire can weld down to .040" with practice and a correctly setup machine.

-For Gasless Flux-Cored (Zippered, or serrated drive roll):
+For Self-Shielded and Gas Shielded Flux-Cored Wire (Zippered, or serrated drive roll):

-This unit is designed to support only gasless flux-cored use and should not be used with Dual-Shield, which is typically reserved for structural use and use din over 200A heavy applications for long periods of time.
-In general, no smaller than .035" flux-cored wire should be used.
-In general .045" wire is considered the best.
-Flux-Cored wire in general is a heavier penetrating wire and is not meant for light gauge work.
+This unit supports both self-shielded and gas shielded (dual-shielded) flux-cored operation.
+In general, Flux-cored wires smaller than .035" flux-cored wire should not be used, even if programming allows.
+(Some versions may allow settings with flux-cored wire sizes that are not practical).
+Flux-Cored wire in general is a heavier penetrating wire and is not meant for lighter gauge work.
 Typically Flux-Cored wire is used on 14 gauge and heavier materials.
-Since the nature of Flux-Cored wire carries less amperage per inch of wire delivered to the weld puddle, a larger wire may be used to deliver lower amperage.
+Since the nature of Flux-Cored wire carries less amperage per inch of wire delivered to the weld puddle, a larger wire may be used to deliver lower amperage at higher wire speeds.
 However, even though available, smaller flux cored wires than recommended above suffer from weakness and the column strength of the wire is low and cannot feed longer distances.
-If considering using this unit for flux-cored use, to save money on shielding gas,
+Pay attention to the size limits designated on-screen in the welder programming.

-NOTICE: Although the maximum selectable size offered in the welder's programming for solid steel wires is .040" (1.0mm), for the US and North American market, it is recommended to use .035" (.9mm) as the maximum wire size for this unit for use solid steel wires.
-This is because .035" (.9mm) is the largest size commonly available for up to 200A welding range.
+NOTICE: Although the maximum selectable size offered in the welder's programming for solid steel wires is .045" (1.2mm, .047" and 3/64" wires are viewed to be the same size .045" on this machine) for the US and North American market, it is recommended to use .045" (1.2 mm) as the maximum wire size for this unit for use solid steel wires.
+This is because .045" (1.2mm) is the largest steel size commonly available for up to 275A welding range.
 Although technically available in North America, .040" (1.0mm) wire is more common in other regions of the world.
-For welding with Aluminum and gasless flux-cored wires larger size selections are available.
+For Aluminum, .040" is often recommended for North American Auto-Body applications.